liamross/developmental/content/blog/passing-react-children/index.md

 ## 5. Wait you said there were only 4

-Well there are always more ways to do things!
-Let's tackle one more.
+Well there are always more ways to do things -- let's tackle one more.

 Suppose you want to solve the same label problem.
 You've settled on cloning because that seemed like the best option.
 However, some of the fields are